-By default, Uyuni will shut down the spacewalk services when the critical alert threshold is reached.
+By default, Uyuni shuts down the spacewalk services when the critical alert threshold is reached.

 You can change this behavior with the spacecheck_shutdown parameter.
+A value of true enables the spacecheck_shutdown = true

+'''

-A value of true will enable the shut down feature.
-Any other value will disable it.
+shut down feature.
+Any other value disables it.

+'''